SidraEffendi/Pixliapp/README.md

 Photo collection and sharing.

 # Disclaimer
-This repository does not contain the entire code and waas moved to a private repository for security purpose.
+This repository does not contain the entire code and its developemnt was moved to a private repository for security purpose.

 # Contents
 The repository contains implementation of: